 In an early scene, an attack by a squad of terrorists includes automatic weapon fire and what appears to be a significant fatal shooting.
 Other sequences include suspenseful car and skateboard chases, a character threatened by a shotgun, some perilous scenes involving a tall clock tower, and punches thrown between high school kids.
-Bullying, a significant theme, happens many times.
-The bully initiates an off-camera assault on a high school girl; she struggles/expresses fear, but luckily someone else intervenes before things go further than that.
-While perched in a tree, a boy spies through a girl's window.
+Bullying is a significant theme.
+A bully initiates an off-camera assault on a high school girl; she struggles/expresses fear, but someone intervenes before things go further.
+Perched in a tree, a boy spies through a girl's window.

 Occasional swearing includes "damn," "butthead," "s--t," "ass," "a--hole," "son-of-a-bitch," "hell," "bastards," and "Jesus Christ" (as an exclamation).
 In the 1950s-set scenes, a few racial epithets are used by the bad guys, including "Irish bug" and "spook," and a mayor is referred to as "colored."

-Many products are prominently displayed and mentioned in dialogue.
-Pepsi products are featured throughout.
-Other brands identified include Toyota, Calvin Klein, Texaco, Burger King, Bud Light, Miller beer, JVC, Panasonic, KalKan and Milkbone dogfood, Zale's, Yamaha, Popov, Maxwell House, J.C.
+Many products prominently displayed and mentioned in dialogue.
+Pepsi products featured throughout.
+Other brands: Toyota, Calvin Klein, Texaco, Burger King, Bud Light, Miller beer, JVC, Panasonic, KalKan and Milkbone dog food, Zale's, Yamaha, Popov, Maxwell House, J.C.
 Penney, and dozens more.
 A DeLorean car plays a very significant role.

 In one scene, two underage teens briefly experiment with a small bottle of whiskey and a cigarette.
 Adults drink beer and vodka at dinner.
 A drunk man sleeps on a park bench.
 Reference to "reefer."